greg-raven/Uncommon-Sense/_posts/2021-04-23-what-is-the-alt-right.md

 The Alt-Right is important because it is the only current political philosophy that is in harmony with science, history, and reality as we currently observe it.

 It is neither intrinsically racist nor intrinsically white.
-It’s certainly not white supremacist; the desire of the white Alt-Right to preserve their European nations is no more ‘supremacist’ than the desire of Israelis to preserve their Jewish nation or the desire of the Japanese to preserve their Japanese nation.
+It’s certainly not white supremacist; the desire of the white Alt-Right to preserve their European nations is no more “supremacist” than the desire of Israelis to preserve their Jewish nation or the desire of the Japanese to preserve their Japanese nation.
 Regardless of what you think of nationalism, nationalism is neither racism nor white supremacy.